 Discover if an NCEES Record is right for you.

 NCEES develops and scores the FE and PE exams for engineering licensure.
 The FE exam is generally your first step in the process to becoming a professional licensed engineer (P.E.).
 It is designed for recent graduates and students who are close to finishing an undergraduate engineering degree from an EAC/ABET- accredited program.
 The PE exam is designed to test for a minimum level of competency in a particular engineering discipline.
 It is designed for engineers who have gained a minimum of four years of work experience in their chosen engineering discipline.

 Select an exam from the field below to learn more about how passing your exam can help you advance in your path to licensure.

 We at NCEES believe that nothing prepares you better than working through actual exam questions.
 So that’s what we provide.
 Our exam prep materials include questions that have been used on past exams and questions written just to give you extra practice.

 NCEES offers many tools and resources that are designed specifically for engineering educators.
 From using the FE exam to effectively measure student outcomes for accreditation purposes to guiding your students on the path to licensure, the links below will make sure you have everything you need.

-Dordt College wins 2017 NCEES Engineering Education Award
+University of Nebraska–Lincoln wins 2019 NCEES Engineering Education Award

-NCEES is pleased to announce that the Dordt College Engineering Department is the grand prize winner of the 2017 NCEES Engineering Education Award.
-The award jury met June 6, 2017, in Clemson, South Carolina, to select the $25,000 grand prize winner.
-The department received the top prize for its submission, Liberia Farm Bridge.
-For the...
+NCEES is pleased to announce that the University of Nebraska–Lincoln is the grand prize winner of the 2019 NCEES Engineering Education Award.
+The university received the award for a project completed by the Charles W. Durham School of Architectural Engineering and Construction.
+The award jury met June 4, 2019, in Clemson, South Carolina, to select...